 System fonts reside inside the /system/fonts directory.

-Before you begin tinkering system files, you need to locate the .tff file for ROBOTO.
+Before you begin tinkering with system files, you need to locate the .tff file for ROBOTO.
 Take caution since all changes are permanent.

 How to edit /system/fonts directory- The Right Way.